MichaelKevinKelly/IODINE/README.md

 To run, adjust parameters in scripts/iodine_trainer.py as desired and then run "scripts/iodine_trainer.py" from the repo's root directory.

-In particular, the datapath will need to be updated.
-In its current instantation, the dataset class expects that the data directory will include a "train" subdirectory containing consecutively numbered training images "CLEVR_train_*.png".
+In particular, savepath and datapath will need to be updated.
+In its current instantation, the dataset class expects that the data directory specified by datapath will include a "train" subdirectory containing consecutively numbered training images named "CLEVR_train_*.png".